DiscipleTools/disciple-tools-documentation/disciple-tools-theme/wp-admin/customizations/record-types/deleting.md

 `WP Admin > Customizations (D.T) BETA > [Record Type] > Settings > Delete`

-__On Desktop__

-1. Access the customizations feature, as described within [Accessing Menu](../accessing-menu.md)
-2. Identify and click on Record Type button located at top of page.
-3. Navigate to `Settings` tab.
-4. The Delete button can be located at bottom of tab view.

-__On Mobile__

-1. Access the customizations feature, as described within [Accessing Menu](../accessing-menu.md)
+To access the record type delete functionality, follow these steps:

+1. Navigate to the WordPress Admin dashboard of your Disciple.Tools instance.
+   - Click the settings icon (⚙️ on desktop, ☰ on mobile) and select **Admin**.
+2. From the main left sidebar, click on **Customizations (D.T)**.
-2. Identify and click on Record Type button located at top of page.
+3. Identify and click on Record Type button located at top of page.
-3. Navigate to `Settings` tab.
+4. Navigate to `Settings` tab.
-4. The Delete button can be located at bottom of tab view.
+5. The Delete button can be located at the bottom of tab view.

 ## Delete Record Type Workflow